 The cause of alien hand syndrome is not yet known, though it may be brought on by brain surgery.

 Think for a moment about how you move your limbs.
-You don’t really have to think about it, but you definitely control it, right?
+You don’t really have to think about it, but you definitely control them, right?

 Now imagine if you didn’t.
 Imagine if your limbs suddenly started to move themselves.
 Imagine if they even began to attack you.
 That might sound like a bad horror movie, but for people with alien hand syndrome, it’s a disturbing reality.

-Alien hand syndrome is a condition where the limbs move without the person they’re attached to trying to move them.
+Alien hand syndrome is a condition where the limbs move without a person trying to move them.
 As the name suggests, it’s usually the hands that are affected, and for reasons we don’t understand, it’s usually the left hand.

 The hand might flutter around, grab things, or even attack the person affected.
 There have even been cases where alien hands will slap or try to strangle the person it belongs to.